runatlantis/atlantis/runatlantis.io/docs/security.md

 ### SSL/HTTPS
 If you're using webhook secrets but your traffic is over HTTP then the webhook secrets could be stolen.

+#### Provide Your Own Certs

-Enable SSL/HTTPS using the `--ssl-cert-file` and `--ssl-key-file` flags.
+Enable SSL/HTTPS using the `--ssl-cert-file` and `--ssl-key-file` CLI flags.

+#### Automatic SSL via Let's Encrypt

+Pass the CLI flag `--lets-encrypt`.
+Optionally pass `--lets-encrypt-email` to receive expiry notifications.

+For automatic verification to function, ensure that Atlantis is reachable from the public Internet at `--atlantis-url` and that `--port` is set to `443`.